connexcs/docs/docs/global.md

 ## Alerts
 View all the Alerts across the entire account.
-When creating an Alert from Global, you will need to select the Company that will use the Alert.
+When creating an Alert from Global, you will need to select the Company that will use the Alert. wongs

 *See [**Alerts**](https://docs.connexcs.com/customer/alerts) for configuration details and examples of Alerts that can be built.*